Nether Kellet: Geography

 The village is located south of Over Kellet, north of Halton, west of Aughton and east of Bolton-le-Sands.

-In literature
+In popular culture

 Not far away, off Dunald Mill Lane and little known today beyond caving circles, lies (now Dunald Mill Hole), subject of a poetical illustration by Letitia Elizabeth Landon (Fisher's Drawing Room Scrap Book, 1836).
 The accompanying plate, from a painting by George Pickering, shows a number of ramblers with a dog climbing on rocks beside a waterfall.

+Nether Kellet is featured on the Darren Hayman album, Thankful Villages Volume 2.